Illumina/manta/README.md

 [Manta releases page] [releases].
 Cloning/archiving the source directly from git could result in missing version number entries, undesirably stringent build requirements or an unstable development version between releases.
-Additional build notes for contributors can be found below.
+Additional build notes for Manta developers can be found in the [manta developer guide] [DeveloperGuide]

 Note that this README is _NOT_ part of a tagged source-code release.